RiA-2163/cybersecurity-internship-projects/Project-3-Web-Penetration-Testing/README.md

 1. Accessed the product category page.
 2. Intercepted the HTTP request.
-3. Modified the category parameter.
+3. Modified the vulnerable category parameter inside the intercepted HTTP request using Burp Suite Repeater.
 4. Injected the payload:

 ```sql